nuvolaris/nuvolaris/README.md

 ## What is the next activity?

-We split activities in milestones.
-We give to them a friendly name and we name milestones after characters the movies of The Matrix franchise.
+We split activities in [milestones](https://github.com/nuvolaris/nuvolaris/milestones?direction=asc&sort=title&state=open).

+We name milestones after characters of the movies of The Matrix franchise.

+We reached the first milestone, [Neo](docs/Neo.md).

-The  current milestone (the first one) is [Neo](docs/Neo.md).
+The current milestone is [Trinity](doc/Trinity.md).

-The next one will be Trinity.
-Future Milestones will be named Morpheus, Agent Smith and so on.
+The next milestones will be Morpheus, yet to be planned.

 The milestone to reach when we release 1.0 is [Matrix](docs/Matrix.md).